M-Saadawy/HTML-CSS-Projects/README.md

  * Dropdown menu with hover effects: Create a dropdown menu with smooth hover animations.
  * Sticky navigation bar: Make the navigation bar stick to the top when scrolling.
  * Off-canvas menu
- * Parallax scrolling effect: Create a parallax effect where the background moves slower than the foreground.
+ * Parallax scrolling effect
- * Responsive image gallery: Build an image gallery that adapts to different screen sizes.
+ * Responsive image gallery
- * Animated buttons: Create buttons with interesting hover animations.
+ * Animated buttons
  * Loading animations: Design various loading spinners and animations.
 ## Slightly More Advanced
  * Weather app Imterface >
- * Quiz app: Build a quiz with multiple choice questions.
+ * Quiz app Interface
  * Landing page: Create a landing page for a product or service.
  * comments Template>
  * E-commerce product page >
  * Checkout page >
  * Admin dashboard: Build a simple dashboard with charts and data visualizations.
- * Music player: Create a basic music player with play, pause, and volume controls.
+ * Music player
- * Video player: Design a video player with basic controls.
+ * Video player
- * Interactive map: Implement a map with markers and popups.
+ * Interactive map
- * Search bar.
+ * Search bar
  * Drag and drop interface: Build a drag and drop interface for tasks or items.
  * File upload Interface >
  * Responsive pricing table: Design a pricing table that adapts to different screen sizes.